riaashley/phase-1-project/README.md

 * Open index.html in browser

 ### Features
-* Select show by name using a dropdown menu
+* Select show by first letter using a dropdown menu
+* Shows will have an image and brief description
+* Heart the show if you like it
+* Can't decide what show to watch?
+Let the website select a random show